davideferigato/BitView/README.md

 *All values are approximate; exact numbers depend on layout variations.
 The optimised version uses the same vertical stacking but with reduced gate sharing and shorter routing.*

-1. **Input encoding** – Each lever directly selects a decimal digit (no binary conversion on the lever side).
-2. **Binary‑coded decimal (BCD)** – The lever signals are encoded into 4‑bit BCD inside the circuit.
-3. **Karnaugh maps** – For each of the 7 segments (a–g), a truth table for inputs 0–9 was built.
-4. **Minimization** – K‑maps produced minimal AND‑OR expressions.
-5. **NOT/OR conversion** – Using De Morgan’s law, all AND gates were replaced by NOT‑OR combinations (the only primitives available in redstone).
-6. **Vertical stacking** – The whole circuit for one digit was replicated above itself to drive the tens digit.
-7. **Redstone implementation** – Torches (NOT) and dust (OR) implement the final logic.

-### The “Default‑On” Challenge
-Redstone torches are **on by default**.
-This means the circuit tends to light segments when no input is active.
-To display **0** correctly, we designed the logic so that with no lever pulled, the segments that form a “0” light up.
-There is no “all‑off” state – 0 is the intended default.

 ---

 ## 🔌 Why Only NOT and OR?